microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/DevOps/D365-DevOps-Fundamentals.md

 # Introduction to DevOps for Dynamics 365 Customer Engagement

-In this blog series, we will explore building out DevOps processes and practices for Dynamics 365 Customer Engagement *[CE]:Customer Engagement by following the growth of our fictional company Contoso University.
+In this blog series, we will explore building out DevOps processes and practices for Dynamics 365 Customer Engagement (CE) by following the growth of our fictional company Contoso University.

-*[HTML]: HyperText Markup Language

 An explanation of what DevOps is and a deeper look into the practices, processes, and principles as they apply more broadly can be found at [aka.ms/DevOps](https://aka.ms/Devops).
 For quick reference, we'll just include a note on what DevOps is before we move on...